DominicFrei/crypto-news-website/README.md

 Next, click on `INSERT DOCUMENT`.

-There are a couple things going on in the above.
+There are a couple things going on here.
 The `_id` has already been created automatically.
 Each document contains one of those and they are of type `ObjectId`.
 It uniquely identifies the document.

 By hovering over the line count on the left, you'll get a pop-op to add more fields.
-Add one called `title` and set it's value to whatever you like, the above is an example you can use.
+Add one called `title` and set its value to whatever you like, the screenshot shows an example you can use.
 Choose `String` as the type on the right.
 Next, add a `date` and choose `Date` as the type on the right.

 ![18_insert_document.jpg](https://mongodb-devhub-cms.s3.us-west-1.amazonaws.com/18_insert_document_c7ce90362e.jpg)

 Repeat the above process a couple times to get as much example data in there as you like.
-You may also just continue with one entry though if you like.
+You may also just continue with one entry though if you like and fill up your news when you are done.

-## Connecting to Atlas via the Data API
+## Creating a connection string to access your MongoDB Atlas cluster

 The final step within MongoDB Atlas is to actually create access to this database so that the MongoDB Driver we installed into the project can connect to it.